 The aim to get good pita bread is to roll it out to an even thickness and cook it on one side in the skillet/oven.
 Once one side is done, you’re able to flip the dough and if everything goes to plan it should inflate in the center, giving you a large pocket full of gas.

-If you do manage to mess up when making pita bread, there’s not much to worry about since it’s a very cheap and easy dough to make when compared to naan.
+If you manage to mess up when making pita bread, there’s not much to worry about since it’s a very cheap and easy dough to make compared to naan.
+If you were making dough that didn’t rise, you could always try to make pita bread with that too!

-If you’re interested in making both, I’d recommend starting with pita bread first so you can get an idea of how to cook flatbread properly.
+Are you interested in making both?
+I’d recommend starting with pita bread first so you can get an idea of how to cook flatbread properly.